IST412-LMS/LMS/README.md

 ## Authentification
 The system starts with authentification.
 If a user is authenticated as a faculty they can see the assignment evaluation and communication methods.
 If a user is authenticated as a student they can see the assignment submision and communication methods.

+## Use Case #1 - Communication
+The system allows users to communicate via email.
+Although we don't actually haveit hooked up to an email API, when an email is sent it is added to a file.
+This file then can be read if the user wants to see sent emails.
+A second file for recieved emails can also be read.In order to test communication on the command line use either the faculty or student login.
+Then choose '#2 Communication'.
+From here you can send emails, read the sent ones, or read the recieved ones.

+## Navigation
+We are currently working on a process for navigation but have run into a few hiccups.
+For now the command line can be used to get through the different functions.
+Below in the testing section you can find directions, or just follow the output on the terminal.

 ## Methods
 - The assignment list shows a list of assignments and allows to select specific assignments
 - The assignment class includes grading, uploading, viewing and submitting